!!! Please understand that in home visits have been discontinued indefinitely !!!!

 Every Ragdoll litter is born in the privacy and quiet of its own room and never caged.
 Each Ragdoll kitten is handled daily for socialization and daily weight gain is carefully monitored.

 Eyes come open at around 10 days and are normally ready to go to their new homes at 12 weeks of age with everything necessary for his/her first year in their new home.
-They are litter trained, spayed or neutered and have received first year vaccines and de-worming.
+They are litter trained, spayed or neutered and have received all first year vaccines and de-worming.
 Every Raggymania Ragdoll kitten receives a complete physical by our veterinarian and is fully guaranteed by contract.
+We are not authorized to give the rabies vaccine and you will need to consult your chosen veterinarian for advice and administration.
+HEALTH/VET CARE

 Our cattery is closed to showing, breeding and outside cats.
 We take every caution possible to ensure our cats and kittens are free of disease.